hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * Creating an ensemble of diverse models is a very important factor to achieve better results.
 Generally, an ensemble method works better, if the individual base models have less correlation among predictions
   * If you have m base models in stacking, that will generate m features for second stage models
   * Dropout in a neural network can be considered as an ensemble technique, where multiple sub-networks are trained together by “dropping” out certain connections between neurons.
   * !!
 Bagging of unstable classifiers is a good idea.
 [Based on this paper][14], "If perturbing the learning set can cause signicant changes in the predictor constructed, then bagging can improve accuracy."
+  * Better not to have same weights, it will make all the neurons to do the same thing and never converge
+  * Weights between input and hidden layer are constant
 * Time series skillset test: https://www.analyticsvidhya.com/blog/2017/04/40-questions-on-time-series-solution-skillpower-time-series-datafest-2017/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
 * Dimensional Reduction skillset test: https://www.analyticsvidhya.com/blog/2017/03/questions-dimensionality-reduction-data-scientist/?utm_content=bufferc792d&utm_medium=social&utm_source=linkedin.com&utm_campaign=buffer
 * Deep Learning Skillset Test1: https://www.analyticsvidhya.com/blog/2017/01/must-know-questions-deep-learning/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29